jasylwong/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Links](#links)

-I am a proactive and dynamic **Full Stack Junior Developer** (in training), looking for my first role in the tech industry.
+I am a proactive and dynamic **Full Stack Junior Developer**, looking for my first role in the tech industry.
 I am currently enrolled in the software development programme at [Makers Academy](https://makers.tech/), one of the most discerning dev bootcamps in the world.

 At the end of 2018, I qualified as an actuary - a globally recognised qualification that is renowned for being particularly arduous and with a signicantly high drop out rate.
 With that under my belt, I am now looking for my next challenge - somewhere I can put my driven nature, analytical mind and creative side to use in the tech industry.

 What attracts me to Software Development is the opportunity to pursue a modern analytical role in a technical and computing environment.
 Whilst I have always been mathematically inclined, I look forward to exercising my enjoyment of problem solving in an innovative and technology driven atmostphere.

-**Tech skills:** Ruby, HTML, CSS, JavaScript, Python
+**Tech skills:** Ruby (Sinatra, Rails, RSpec), HTML, CSS, JavaScript (jQuery, Jasmine), Python

 ## Projects ##